Christinamawel/indecision/Log.md

 12:00 - 1:00 Lunch break

 1:00 - 2:00 continued video at fast speed learning about functions then studied a new subject, nullables, in kotlin

+2:00 - 3:00 continued video at normal speed learning about classes in kotlin